-In the spring of 2016, Grounds for Health expanded our program into Nyeri County in central Kenya where approximately 53% of the labor force works on coffee farms, tea plantations or in other agricultural industries.
+In the spring of 2016 with a seed grant provided by ECOM Foundation, Grounds for Health expanded our program into Nyeri County in central Kenya where approximately 53% of the labor force works on coffee farms, tea plantations or in other agricultural industries.
 Our goal was to start with a small presence and expand our screening services as we trained providers and community health volunteers.
 But how would we get there?

 Fortunately, we hired Evah Maina as our Program Coordinator!
 A native Kenyan, Evah possesses the professional expertise and local knowledge that could make all the difference.
 She holds a Bachelors of Science degree in Nursing and Public Health, a Master’s degree in Public Reproductive Health, and postgraduate diploma in project management.
 She came to Grounds for Health with seven years’ experience as a nurse and nursing manager with both private and public health facilities and national and international NGOs.

 Evah has pretty much singlehandedly expanded our program to three health facilities, increased cervical cancer awareness in partnership with the Mugaga and Rumukia coffee co-ops, and established Grounds for Health as a leader in the quality of its training and its programs.
 A County Reproductive Health Coordinator who completed the Grounds for Health training recently remarked, “this is the best cervical cancer screening and treatment training I have had so far.
 I wish all our health care providers could get this opportunity.”